Application to Degree Programs

 - have no more than two courses graded Incomplete;

-The prospectus is defined as a preliminary plan for the dissertation, accompanied by a preliminary bibliography.
-A document of no more than ten double-spaced pages (excluding the bibliography), it will be written in the semester following the successful completion of the Qualifying Examination and after the student has advanced to candidacy, and submitted to the primary advsior.
+The prospectus is a preliminary plan for the dissertation, accompanied by a bibliography.
+A document of approximately ten double-spaced pages (excluding the bibliography), it must be submitted to the primary advisor for approval by the end of the semester following the successful completion of the Qualifying Examination.
+All continued funding and teaching assignments require that the prospectus has been approved.

-Effective 2004, the student has ten semesters of Normative Time after entering the program to complete the Qualifying Examinations and submit a petition to advance to candidacy to be eligible for the Dean's Normative Time Fellowship (DNTF).
-If the student successfully advances before or during the tenth semester, he or she is awarded a Normative Time grant for one year of support, which must be used within the two-year Normative Time in candidacy period (F.3.7).
-If a student advances in the eleventh or twelfth semester, he or she is eligible for one semeter of the DNTF, and must claim it within the student's remaining time in candidacy.
+Effective 2010, the student has ten semesters of Normative Time after entering the program to complete the Qualifying Examinations and submit a petition to Advance to Candidacy to be eligible for the Doctoral Completion Fellowship (DCF).
+If the student successfully advances before or during the tenth semester, he or she is awarded a Normative Time grant for one year of support.
+Eligible students may use the fellowship at any time after advancement to candidacy, through the end of the year Normative Time to Degree (NTD) plus one year- the eighth year.